How to integrate Kadoa MCP with OpenAI Agents SDK

 Introduction

 This guide walks you through connecting Kadoa to the OpenAI Agents SDK using the Composio tool router.
-By the end, you'll have a working Kadoa agent that can fetch the latest data from my workflow, check crawl status for session abc123, list all pages crawled in last run, enable data validation for workflow xyz789 through natural language commands.
+By the end, you'll have a working Kadoa agent that can fetch the latest data from your workflow, check crawl status for session abc123, list all pages crawled in last run through natural language commands.

 This guide will help you understand how to give your OpenAI Agents SDK agent real control over a Kadoa account through Composio's Kadoa MCP server.